 Can I prevent a gummy smile?

-Genetics are a large part of someone having a gummy smile.
+Genetics is a large part of someone having a gummy smile.
 Therefore, it is hard to prevent.
 However, if you practice good oral hygiene, it can help.
 Regular dental visits keep your gums healthy and prevent overgrowth.
-Brushing and flossing daily remove plaque and bacteria that can cause gum issues.
-Avoiding certain medications that cause gum overgrowth might also help.
-If you notice an excess amount of gum tissue, schedule a consultation with your dentist.
-Early intervention will help prevent minor issues from becoming more significant problems.
+Brushing and flossing daily removes plaque and bacteria that can cause gum issues.

 Can a gummy smile lead to oral health issues?